sdranju/WeightScale-ESP32-BLE/README.md

 **Conclusion**

-In this project, we built a smart Bluetooth-connected scale with an ESP32 and load cell sensor.
-The complete code can be found on GitHub.
+In this project, we built a smart Bluetooth-BLE scale with an ESP32 and load cell sensor.
 Stay tuned for a future guide on developing an Android app to display and track the weight data.
 Let me know if you have any other questions!